jentery/mdia360v2/essay.md

 # Final Project: Essay Option (DRAFT)

 The Essay Option for the Final Project in MDIA360 covers all course material since January 8th ("Situating Play").
-Your response is due via Brightspace by Thursday, April 16th, at 1pm.
+Your response is due via Brightspace by Monday, April 20th, at 1pm.
 The [Exhibit](exhibit.html) is your other option for the Final Project.
 It has the same due date.

 This assignment is *open-book*, meaning you are allowed to use the course website, the class notebook, your own notes, recordings of class sessions, the library, books, journal articles, games, and the internet to address the prompt.